 AssessmentClinicians Disaster EMSC Stakeholders Hospital State Partnerships Trauma

-- A Gap Report specific to their ED to target efforts for pediatric readiness improvement
+- A gap report to target efforts for pediatric readiness improvement

 During non-national assessment periods, EDs can complete the assessment for internal QI purposes and will receive:

 - A summary report with their overall pediatric readiness score and answers to scored questions.